andrewvitrenko/SelfAssessment/Skills/Programming.md

   - pure function: 🖐️ used
   - lambda expression: 🖐️ used
   - side effects: 🖐️ used
-  - closure: 🎓 known
+  - closure: 🖐️ used
-  - partial application: 🎓 known
+  - partial application: 🖐️ used
-  - curry: 🎓 known
+  - curry: 🖐️ used
   - higher order: 🖐️ used
   - recursion: 🖐️ used
   - callback: 🖐️ used
   - listener: 🖐️ used
-  - compose: 🎓 known
+  - compose: 🖐️ used
   - pipe: 🖐️ used
   - memoize: 🖐️ used
   - wrapper: 🖐️ used
-  - functor: 👂 heard
+  - functor: 🎓 known
   - monad: 👂 heard
   - monoid: 👂 heard
-  - generator: 👂 heard
+  - generator: 🖐️ used
   - coroutine: 👂 heard
 - Data structures
   - array: 🖐️ used